mjordan/islandora_drush_make/README.md

 ## Introduction

 A [Drush make file](http://drush.ws/docs/make.txt) that automates the cloning of code from the official Islandora Git repo at https://github.com/Islandora.
 Drush make files only install modules/libraries/themes, they do not enable them or download any external dependencies they may have.
+However, a utility included in this repo, enable_islandora_modules.sh, will parse the makefile and enable all modules it has cloned.

 ## Requirements